qmk/qmk_firmware/docs/cli_commands.md

 ## `qmk via2json`

-This command an generate a keymap.json from a VIA keymap backup.
+This command can generate a `keymap.json` from a VIA keymap backup.
 Both the layers and the macros are converted, enabling users to easily move away from a VIA-enabled firmware without writing any code or reimplementing their keymaps in QMK Configurator.

 **Usage**: